cms-opendata-workshop/workshopqcd-2024-lesson-git/episodes/04-exercises.md

 git branch
 ```

-The star indicates in which branch you are in.
+The star indicates in which branch you are.

 ::::::::::::::::::::::::::::::::::::: challenge